If you're currently battling vegetable refusal at mealtimes, we know firsthand just how worrying (and frustrating!) it can be.

 Still not having much luck?
 One thing that's important to remember, is that fussy eating is so common, it's been reported to occur in as many as 60% of children.
 So, it's almost inevitable that there will be a time when your little one will go through a phase of fussiness!

-Order a one-off Simple meals bundle and receive a free digital Fussy Eating Guide written in partnership with Lucy, or simply add the meals to your next subscription box.
+Simple meals bundle and receive a free digital Fussy Eating Guide written in partnership with Lucy, or simply add the meals to your next subscription box.

 Love, Team Pots for Tots x